fbpx

 • GST: 10% of every workshop sold in Australia has to go to MFing govt, even though we also pay company and income tax on any profits.

-How soon after I get in is the money due?
+How soon after I get in to the writing workshop is the money due?

 We require a deposit two weeks after you get in.
 Full payment is due 90 days before the program starts, unless otherwise negotiated.